scmcclelland/daycent-global-interventions/README.md

 "plot_discrete_color_bar" and "results_functions" are scripts with functions for analyses and figures.

-Please find refer to data files at the Zenodo repository.
+Please refer to data files at the Zenodo repository.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13327482.svg)](https://doi.org/10.5281/zenodo.13327482)